... When All Hell Breaks Loose

-Survival Power: On a scale of 1 to 10, I give this torch a 9 (a torch relies on fuel; when your fuel runs out, so does the life of the torch.
-You'll need back-up fuel if you want several month's use in an extended survival situation.
-One thing to note: A canister of butane is cheap and just one can go a long ways.).
-Product receives a "10" if you have both back-up fuel and a back up torch head in case of rare equipment failure, or to even use as a bartering item; there's a good chance someone else is going to want one after they see how easy it is to start a fire).
+NOTE -- A micro torch relies on fuel; when your fuel runs out, you have no more flame.
+You need back-up fuel (butane in this case) if you want several month's use in an extended survival situation.
+One thing to note: A canister of butane is cheap and just one can go a long ways and is also easy to use).
+Consider both back-up butane and even a back up torch in case of rare equipment failure (or to even use as a bartering item; there's a good chance someone else is going to want one after they see how easy it is to start a fire).

 There are a lot of portable water filters on the market.
 A popular brand can do a good job filtering water and withstand long term use, but they can be both clunky and expensive, well over $100, with several parts that need to be fitted together.

 Then there's the Lifestraw Portable Water Filter that comes in at just under $22; it's not only a great portable water filter with a proven track record, it's a Time Magazine Invention of the Year Winner on top of that.
 It's been used by both backpackers and relief agencies in third world countries alike.
 It weighs only 2 ounces and is a perfect tool for extreme survival situations like wilderness survival as well as a tool for providing water safe to drink during an evacuation of a widespread disaster.
 It has a very simple construction with no moving parts -- which means less chances of equipment breakdown.